Private Beta Access

 Trident is the crypto branch of the platform, built around always-on digital-asset flow, stronger momentum windows, and structured crypto report review across the global cycle.

-Forge is the precious-metals branch of the platform, focused on gold, silver, miners, and metals-linked structure with organized report review across the London and US session cycle.
+Forge is the hard-asset branch of the platform, focused on gold, silver, uranium, lithium, miners, and strategic-material structure with organized report review across the London and US session cycle.

 Support pages that apply across the Tide Trader ecosystem.